emarsden/dash-mpd-cli/README.md

 - other: try ffmpeg, which supports many container formats, then try MP4Box

-## DASH features supported
+## Supported features

 - VOD (static) stream manifests
 - Multi-period content
 - XLink elements (only with actuate=onLoad semantics), including resolve-to-zero
-- All forms of segment index info: SegmentBase@indexRange, SegmentTimeline, SegmentTemplate@duration, SegmentTemplate@index, SegmentList
+- All forms of segment index info: SegmentBase@indexRange, SegmentTimeline, SegmentTemplate@duration, SegmentTemplate@index, SegmentList.
-- Media containers of types supported by mkvmerge, ffmpeg, VLC or MP4Box (this includes ISO-BMFF / CMAF / MP4, WebM, MPEG-2 TS)
+- Media containers of types supported by mkvmerge, ffmpeg, VLC or MP4Box (this includes ISO-BMFF / CMAF / MP4, Matroska, WebM, MPEG-2 TS).
 - Subtitles: preliminary download support for WebVTT, TTML and SMIL streams, as well as some support for the wvtt format.
+- Content available over HTTP, HTTPS, HTTP/2, with support for SOCKS and HTTP proxies and for throttling network bandwidth.

 ## Limitations / unsupported features

 - Can't download from dynamic MPD manifests, that are used for live streaming/OTT TV
-- Encrypted content using DRM such as Encrypted Media Extensions (EME) and Media Source Extension (MSE)
+- Content encrypted with ContentProtection DRM mechanisms such as Clear Key, FairPlay, PlayReady, Widevine
-- XLink with actuate=onRequest
+- XLink with actuate=onRequest semantics